 I'm an American citizen, but my people haven't always been.
 On my mom's side, I'm first-generation.
 She was born in Canada and emigrated here as a kid.
 I helped my mother study for her citizenship test in 1993.
 My grandfather was given his first job in America by a Czech couple who had survived a concentration camp.
 On my father's side, I'm second-generation.
 His father was conceived in Poland and born over here, the first American in the family.
 During WW2 he married a girl from Wales and brought her back to the States when the war was over.

 I come from a lineage that appreciated being American and following the American dream.
 I also come from a very, very long line of military people.
 It's in our blood; it's what we do.
 On both sides, we're born with a strong sense of duty to serve.
-My mom's family goes back to the Crusades.
+My mom's family service goes back to the Crusades.
 Like I said, it's what we do.

 When I hit high school, things took a dramatic turn.
 I left the DC suburbs and found myself in a small school in coastal Maine an hour north of Liberal Boston.
 The classes were much smaller; anything more than 20 kids was crowded.
-The teachers were able to spend more time with the students and I feel my education, such as it was, was better than what I was getting in Maryland.
-But, and there's always a but, Maine is full of escaped hippies and tree huggers and transplanted New Yawkas and Masshole Liberals who now outnumber the old-school New England Conservatives.
+The teachers were able to spend more time with the students and I feel my education, such as it was, became much better than what I was getting in Maryland.
+But, and there's always a but, Maine is full of escaped hippies and tree huggers and transplanted New Yawkas and Masshole Liberals who now outnumber the old-school New England Conservatives easily a hundred-fold.
 Many Republicans in Maine are Progressive RINO types.
 My freshman civics teacher moonlighted as a Democrat in the state House of Representatives so my perspective on government may have been sabotaged.
 I took history classes from a transplanted NY liberal who detested the military and let me and my circle of friends who were fervently pro-military know it.

 Yeah, this was a weird crossroads time for me.
 Looking back, I was the quintessential confused teenager trying to find myself.
 I was, as I said, fervently pro-military.
-I mean, seriously like to the point where I had a subscription to Soldier of Fortune for awhile and I had a litany of tee-shirts that made my teachers cringe.
+I mean, seriously like to the point where I had a subscription to Soldier of Fortune magazine for awhile and I had a litany of tee-shirts that made my teachers cringe.
 Great shirts like "Kill a Commie For Mommy", and "Kill 'Em All; Let God Sort 'Em Out".
 After watching the original "Red Dawn" at the movies with my posse, I was convinced the Russian hordes were set to invade Maine and the only hope America had was me and mine.

 My high school guidance counselor acted as if he got some sort of bonus or kickback for every kid who went to college after graduation.
 Sat me down my senior year & asked, "So, what are Steve's plans for after graduation?"
 Officious prick.
 Did the same to all of us, and my buddy Chris who was about to enlist in the Marines said ""I dunno, he's right across the table from you.
 Why don't you ask him?"